Recommend this title Review this book

 Description

-This book discusses how university lecturers can document their impactful teaching and explores how they can evidence their teaching achievements in the contemporary HE landscape.
+This book demonstrates how university lecturers can document their impactful teaching and evidence their teaching achievements in the contemporary HE landscape.

 Acknowledging the ever-increasing complexity of the teaching role within higher education, the book provides valuable support for individuals wishing to showcase their teaching and institutions looking to recognise and reward academic and professional staff.